nevdelap/ned/README.md

 ```
 cd ned
-cargo build
+cargo build --release
 ```

-To build for the release supported platforms.
-(Last tested 2016 when the current releases were published.)
+To build for the release supported platforms using rust nightly.
+(Last tested on Ubuntu 17.10 with Rust 1.24.1 and Docker 17.12.1-ce.)

 ```
-cd ned
+cd ned/build
-make
+make ubuntu centos6 centos7
 ```